Configuration of your application

 If you want to use environment variables to configure your application at runtime you can place them in

-/var/www/$deployment/shared/config/.env (see down below for further information).
+/var/www/$deployment/shared/config/.env.
 Please ensure that your application is started via bash.
 The environment variables are only read when the application is invoked via a bash shell.

 There is no default configuration scheme for PHP applications.
 Ask our operations team for the database credentials.
 If you want to configure your application via environment variables contact our operations team to configure the variables for you.